👋 Welcome

 Zero Allocation

-If you need to persist such values outside the handler, make copies of their underlying buffer using the copy builtin.
-Here is an example for persisting a string:
+If you need to persist a context value beyond the handler, make a copy of its underlying buffer using the copy builtin:

 func handler(c fiber.Ctx) error {